• Skip to primary navigation

 Whipped vanilla ganache

-1. Chop the white chocolate finely and place it in a large container.
+1. Chop the white chocolate and place it in a large bowl.

-2. Bring the heavy cream and half a vanilla bean to a boil in a saucepan and then pour it all at once over the chocolate.
+2. Bring the heavy cream and vanilla to a boil, then pour over the chocolate.

 Chocolate cake

-3. In another bowl, mix and sift together the flour, cocoa powder, salt, baking powder and baking soda.
+3. Mix and sift flour, cocoa, salt, baking powder and baking soda.

-4. Lower the speed of the mixer and add the dry ingredients.
+4. Lower mixer speed and add dry ingredients.

 Layering and decorating

-2. Add the cold mascarpone in two batches and continue beating until you have a thick, firm cream.
+2. Add the cold mascarpone in 2 additions and beat until thick and stable.

 Equipment